Note: This post is based off data from our 2017 report. For the most up-to-date data, please download the 2021 CMX Community Industry Report.

 But it is important that you start somewhere, so let’s go.

-- Support: If your organization is currently struggling to keep up with volume of support inquiries or keep costs down on support team.
+- Support/Success: If your organization is currently struggling to keep up with volume of support inquiries or keep costs down on support team.

 - Product: If you’re hitting dead ends in product development, new ideas, bug-catching, or product improvements.